 5 Star Honour Roll

 For members who have achieved level 5, there is an added incentive award: The 5 Star Honour Roll.
-A member must receive one Certificate of Merit or 8 gold evaluations within any 12 month period to obtain 5 Star Honour Roll status.
-To remain on the Honour Roll, members must re-qualify each 12 month period.”
+A member must receive one Certificate of Merit or 8 gold evaluations within a club-year to obtain 5 Star Honour Roll status.
+To remain on the Honour Roll, members must re-qualify each club-year.

 Please refer to our Star Level Criteria.